 Medical monitoring examinations are provided to TurnKey-Benchmark employees as stipulated under 29 CFR Part 1910.120(f).
 These exams include initial employment, annual and employment termination physicals for all TurnKey-Benchmark employees involved in hazardous waste site field operations.
-Post-exposure examinations are also provided for employees who may have been injured, received a health impairment, or developed signs or symptoms of over-exposure to hazardous substances or were accidentally exposed to substances at concentrations above the permissible exposure limits without necessary personal protective equipment.
+Post-exposure examinations are also provided for employees who may have been injured; received a health impairment; developed signs or symptoms of over-exposure to hazardous substances; or were accidentally exposed to substances at concentrations above the permissible exposure limits without necessary personal protective equipment.
 Such exams are performed as soon as possible following development of symptoms or the known exposure event.

-Medical evaluations are performed by ADP Screening & Selection Services, an occupational health care provider under contract with TurnKey-Benchmark.
-ADP's local facility is Health Works WNY, Seneca Square Plaza, 1900 Ridge Road, West Seneca, New York 14224.
+Medical evaluations are performed by Health Works WNY, an occupational health care provider under contract with TurnKey-Benchmark.
+Health Works WNY's local facility is located at 1900 Ridge Road, West Seneca, New York 14224.
 The facility can be reached at (716) 823-5050 to schedule routine appointments or post-exposure examinations.